Builder Design Pattern

 Takeaway

-It's important to consider the order in which the steps are performed, and we don't want the consumer code to be responsible for this.
-Additionally, there may be many types of pizzas that require each step to be performed differently, which can be difficult to manage in the consumer code.
+• It's important to consider the order in which the steps are performed, and we don't want the consumer code to be responsible for this.

 An efficient solution using the Builder Pattern

-We know that all pizzas follow the same process, but the implementation of the steps may vary.
+We know that all pizzas follow the same process, but the implementation steps may vary.
 For example, an Italian pizza has different toppings and cheese from a Mexican pizza, but the steps to make both pizzas are the same.
 To handle this, we can separate the recipe from the process of creating the pizza.

 To do this, we can hire a HeadChef who knows the recipe, and specialized cooks who can make specific types of pizzas.
 For example, an ItalianCook knows how to make an Italian pizza, and a MexicanCook knows how to make a Mexican pizza.